Breakthrough-Energy/docs/source/dev/contribution_guidelines.md

 A more detailed guideline can be found here: [Writing testable code](writing_testable_code.md)

-#### Provide test with your code @dmuldrew
+#### Provide test with your code
 Describe minimal requirements for test coverage and provide link to testing guidelines.

 For this project we decided to rely upon the `pytest` package (see [https://docs.pytest.org/en/stable/getting-started.html](https://docs.pytest.org/en/stable/getting-started.html)) for our testing framework. `pytest` also supports the built-in `unittest` framework which we accept as well.
 Generally `pytest` reduces boilerplate code and uses simple Python asserts, though depending on the complexity of the testing situation, the more rigid structure of `unittest` can sometimes be preferable.

 We also use mock objects to help reduce external code dependencies.
-For instance, here's a sample test of a function to return grid generator ids by plant type which makes use a mock grid dataframe:
+For instance, here's a sample test of a function to return grid generator ids by plant type which makes use a mock grid data frame:
 ``` python
 import pytest